Contents: Diesel engines ↡ Petrol engines ↡

 12. If the sensor is being replaced, disconnect the connecting pipes on the right sensor.

 13. Carefully remove both sensors from the tank.
-At the same time, put a rag and wipe the fuel that flows out.
+Place a rag underneath and wipe off any leaking fuel.

 Installation

-1. Clean the mating surfaces on the tank and on the stock sensors.
+1. Clean the mating surfaces on the tank and on the reserve sensors.

-2. Install a new gasket on the left sensor made of profile rubber, made so that it cannot get into the fuel tank.
+2. Install a new gasket made of profile rubber on the left sensor, made to prevent it from getting into the fuel tank.

 3. Pass the connecting pipes and plug through the fuel tank.